Skip to content

 • Financial abuse – stealing, destroying property, and demanding expensive items.

-Some children may feel a lot of frustration related to their disability.
+Some children may feel a lot of frustration related to their additional needs.
 This frustration may be shown through violence, aggression, or self-harming behaviours, such as banging their head or cutting their skin.

-Generally, there are four main functions of violent or aggressive behaviour in children and young people with SEND:
+Generally, there are four main functions of violent or aggressive behaviour in children and young people with additional needs:

 • To get attention